PennBBL/freeqc/README.md

 on, FreeQC will fail.
 2. For details on how FreeQC was utilized for the ExtraLong project (all longitudinal T1w data in the BBL), see [this wiki](https://github.com/PennBBL/ExtraLong/wiki).
+3. Future directions: Input variables should be passed directly to the container, opposed to as environment variables.
+Set home directory in Dockerfile.